1.Introduction

 - About 35% of all products fell within this category.

-- This suggests that mid-range rackets remain the core of the overall market.
+- This suggests that mid-range rackets remain the core of the current market.

-Based on the overall average, a racket priced around ¥16,000 (approximately $107) can be considered fairly typical in today’s market.
+Based on this survey, a racket priced around ¥16,000 ($107) can be considered fairly standard in today’s market.

-- The highest-priced racket was from the DHS Hurricane series distributed in Japan by Nittaku.
+- The most expensive racket in this survey belonged to the DHS Hurricane series distributed in Japan by Nittaku.

-These rackets are based on the signature models used by top Chinese players such as Ma Long, Wang Chuqin, and Sun Yingsha.
+- These premium blades are based on signature models used by Chinese stars such as Ma Long, Wang Chuqin, and Sun Yingsha.

 6.Conclusion

-First, here is a summary table of the results covered in this survey.
+Here is a summary table of the results from this survey.

-This survey showed that pricing characteristics vary significantly between table tennis manufacturers.
+This survey showed clear differences in pricing strategies among table tennis manufacturers.

-Compared with the survey conducted two years ago, many brands also showed a general increase in prices.
+Compared with the previous survey conducted two years ago, many brands showed a noticeable increase in average prices.

-The prices in this article are based on official manufacturer MSRPs, so actual retail prices may vary depending on Japanese table tennis shops and online stores.
+Because this article is based on official manufacturer MSRPs, actual retail prices may vary depending on shops and online stores.

-A table tennis racket is a piece of equipment that many players use for years.
-Finding one that truly matches your playing style and provides the right feel is often more important than price alone.
+A racket is equipment that many players use for years, so finding one that matches your playing style is often more important than price alone.

-This article focused mainly on shakehand rackets, but I have also written a separate article about penhold rackets for readers who are interested.
+This article focused mainly on shakehand rackets, but I have also written a separate article about penhold rackets for interested readers.

 コメント